deeplearning4j/deeplearning4j/spark.md

 Data parallelism shards large datasets and hands those pieces to separate neural networks, say, each on its own core.
 Deeplearning4j relies on Spark for this, training models in parallel and [iteratively averages](./iterativereduce.html) the parameters they produce in a central model.
 (Model parallelism, [discussed here by Jeff Dean et al](https://static.googleusercontent.com/media/research.google.com/en//archive/large_deep_networks_nips2012.pdf), allows models to specialize on separate patches of a large dataset without averaging.)

+Note that if you want a parameter server based approach (requires more setup!), please look at our new [distributed page](http://deeplearning4j.org/distributed])

 **Contents**

 * [Overview](#overview)